dhis2/dhis2-docs-implementation/content/reference_implementation/laboratory-interoperability.md

 | What it assumes of your DHIS2 configuration before you start               | The preconfigured demo database and metadata                                              |
 | What to settle before go-live — ownership, error handling, data entry SOPs | Configuration, mapping files, and test scripts                                            |

-Detail this guide leaves out — configuration, mapping files, deployment — lives in the repository.

 ## How laboratory interoperability works { #lab_interop_how_it_works }

-Any laboratory results integration is built from the same four parts and moves data in the same shape, whatever technology sits behind it.
-This section describes that shape.
+The same four parts turn up in every laboratory results integration, whatever technology sits behind it — and on their own they are not enough to make one work.
 What this reference implementation puts in each slot — which standard, which identifier, where the mapping lives, how the two sides talk to each other — is a series of choices, and each one is set out under [Design decisions](#lab_interop_design_decisions) alongside the alternatives it passed over.

-### The four moving parts { #lab_interop_components }

-Any laboratory result integration needs four things in place, whatever technology sits behind them:

 * **A destination** — the system holding the case record the result has to reach, and the reason the integration exists at all.
 In this guide, DHIS2.